SLAC-ML/Badger-Home/docs/intro.md

 An interface in Badger is a piece of code that talks to the underlying control system/machine.
 It communicates to the control system to:

-- Set a process variable (PVs) to some specific value
+- Set a process variable (PV) to some specific value
 - Get the value of a PV

 An interface is also responsible to perform the configuration needed for communicating with the control system, and the configuration can be customized by passing a `params` dictionary to the interface.